directactioneverywhere/dxephilly-api/README.md

 That's it for now.

-Note that you need to drop in a file called `facebook_access_token` in the project directory in order to run this locally.
-Any access token will do, as this information is all public.
+Note that this app depends on the presence of a `FACEBOOK_ACCESS_TOKEN` environment variable.
+You can add this to Dokku during deployment, or use a file called `env.js` during local development.
+See `env.example.js`.

 Deployment
 ----------